 In this article you will learn what’s involved, and be introduced to 17 user testing sites that will pay for your time.

 What is Website User Testing?

 User testing involves providing constructive feedback on new prototype versions of websites and apps to the developers working on them.

 Tests can be performed in a couple of different ways: Some involve answering simple questions or filling out questionnaires.
 The most popular method sees you record your thoughts out loud into your microphone, sometimes while a video is recording too.
 Usually you complete a prescribed set of tasks on the website (or app) to see how easy or intuitive the process was.

 What are User Testing Sites?

-User testing sites connect individuals with companies or developers that need a website (or app) tested.
-You can browse a list of jobs that are open and claim any if you meet the required demographics.
-Often, you test a website or app via the user testing site’s own system.
+These are websites that pay you to test the sites of their clients.
+Those clients are usually companies or developers.
+You will normally browse a list of jobs that are open and claim any if you meet the required demographics.
+Often, you do the testing via the user testing site’s own system.
 Other sites may require you to download software or use systems like Skype.

 With these sites, you typically register a free account so you can get paid to test websites.
 It’s important to note that the amount of available work tends to fluctuate.
 You might see a couple of dozen studies available at some times, and then have the lists completely dry up at others.